 The City's workers' compensation liability is calculated by an outside actuary.
 Liabilities are reported as part of accrued expenses when it is probable a loss has occurred and the amount can be reasonably estimated including amounts for claims incurred but not yet reported.
-The calculation of the present value of future workers' compensation liabilities, as calculated by the outside actuary, is based on a discount rate of 3.5% for both 2017 and 2016.
+The calculation of the present value of future workers' compensation liabilities, as calculated by the outside actuary, is based on a discount rate of 3.5% for both 2018 and 2017.

-Prior to March 1, 2011, the City had no specific excess or annual aggregate coverage for its self-insured worker's compensation claims.
+Prior to March 1, 2011, the City had no specific excess or annual aggregate coverage for its selfinsured worker's compensation claims.
 Effective March 1, 2011, the City purchased an annual excess insurance policy with a \$5 million per occurrence retention with no annual aggregate coverage.

-Changes in the balances of the liabilities for workers' compensation attributable to the Department during 2017, 2016, and 2015 were as follows (in thousands):
+Changes in the balances of the liabilities for workers' compensation attributable to the Department during 2018, 2017, and 2016 were as follows (in thousands):

-Beg inning of year claims and changes in estimates Claim payments End of year
+Beg inning of year Current year claims and changes in estimates Claim payments End of year

 Workers' compensation:

+2018 \$ 2,436 1,946 (216) 4,166

-2017 \$ 1,103 1,571 (238) 2,436
+2017 1,103 1,571 (238) 2,436

 2016 383 976 (256) 1,103

-2015 637 121 (375) 383

-2017 2016 \$ 383 976 (256)